yeeland/oui/CONTRIBUTING.md

   * `[Feature]` changes: `npm version minor`
   * `[Release]` changes: `npm version major`
 10. Now [create a new release on GitHub](https://github.com/optimizely/oui/releases/new).
 It should [look like this](https://www.dropbox.com/s/1nln5ttbxfbacuv/Screenshot%202015-09-02%2011.31.21.png).
-Select the tag version that gulp generated, leave the "Release title" blank, and paste the "Unreleased" contributions from the `CHANGELOG.md` in the release notes.
+Select the new tag version, leave the "Release title" blank, and paste the "Unreleased" contributions from the `CHANGELOG.md` in the release notes.
 11. Switch to the ScribeSass repo and [deploy new documentation](https://github.com/optimizely/scribesass/blob/master/README.md) for our CSS documentation.

 **Note for Optimizely developers:** The Optimizely frontend only reinstalls packages when its `package.json` changes.
 You'll have to update the version number for backward compatible changes if you want to ensure that it gets deployed quickly.